 The departure is after breakfast from your hotel in Ouarzazate to the Dades gorge and Todra gorge via the oasis of Skoura where we stop to visit the kasbah of Amridil.
 From here we drive off-road to see all the kasbahs, some sadly in a state of disrepair but idyllically placed amongst the palm trees.
 Once back on the main road, an off-road track passes through the valley of the roses – also known as the valley of a thousand kasbahs – to the Dades gorge for lunch.
 In the afternoon, there is time for a walk alongside the Dades river.
 We reach the Todra gorge by the end of the afternoon, dinner and night in a riad.

 In the morning there is time for a walk in the Tinghir palm-grove before heading for Merzouga through the Ziz valley and the oasis of Tafilalet, arriving in Erfoud for lunch.
 Merzouga is the destination towards the end of the afternoon but there is still time to make an hour camel ride to the luxury desert camp near the dunes of Erg Chebbi (250m).
 From the top of the dunes, the sunset is spectacular.
 Here, at Erg Chebbi, we will have dinner and spend the night in a luxury desert camp.

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
-After breakfast, the drive continues from Merzouga to the Dra’a valley via the villages of Rissani, Alnif, Tazarine (now featured in the film ‘Babel’) and N’Qob where we stop for lunch.
+After breakfast, the drive continues from Merzouga to Zagora via the villages of Rissani, Alnif, Tazarine and N’Qob where we stop for lunch.
 In the afternoon, the route continues to Zagora along the magic Dra’a valley with all its kasbahs.
-The night is spent in a beautiful riad set in Zagora.
+We reach Zagora by the end of the afternoon, dinner and night in a beautiful riad.